swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 ```

 #### AdminSDHolder Abuse

-if you modify the permissions of AdminSDHolder, that permission template will be pushed out to all protected accounts automatically by SDProp
+If you modify the permissions of **AdminSDHolder**, that permission template will be pushed out to all protected accounts automatically by SDProp.

 ```powershell
 # right to reset password for toto using the account titi